 It's time to start reading beauty product labels as closely as you read food labels.
 Not all ingredients are healthy.
 Some top carcinogens to look out for include DEA (banned by the European Union), phthalates, and formaldehyde.

-Recommendation: For a full list of what to watch out for, check out EWG's Skin Deep Database, so you can research toxic chemicals that might be in your beauty and personal care products.
+The Remedy Rx: For a full list of what to watch out for, check out EWG's Skin Deep Database, so you can research toxic chemicals that might be in your beauty and personal care products.

 You Consume Too Much Salt